 Derivative instruments are financial contracts whose values depend on the values of one or more underlying assets, reference rates, or financial indexes.
 They include futures contracts, swap contracts, options contracts, and forward foreign currency exchange.
 The Plan's derivatives policy notes that derivatives may be used for the purpose of reducing or controlling risk, reducing transaction costs, or shifting an asset mix.
 The investment policy also requires investment managers to follow certain controls and documentation and risk management procedures.
 The Plan uses forward foreign exchange contracts primarily to hedge foreign currency exposure.
-The table below summarizes the various contracts in the portfolio as of June 30, 2021.
-Investments in limited partnerships (alternative investments) and commingled funds may include derivatives that are not shown in the derivative totals below.
+Investments in limited partnerships (alternative investments) and commingled funds may include derivatives.
 The Plan's investments in alternative investments are reflected at fair value, and any exposure is limited to its investment in the partnership and any unfunded commitment.
 Commingled funds have been reviewed to ensure they are in compliance with the Plan's investment policy.
 The notional values associated with the warrants are generally not recorded in the financial statements.
-The Plan does not anticipate additional significant market risk from the derivatives.
-As of June 30, 2022, the Plan no longer has derivative instruments separate from any that may be included in the Plan's investments in limited partnerships (alternative investments) and commingled funds.
+The Plan no longer has derivative instruments separate from any that may be included in the Plan's investments in limited partnerships (alternative investments) and commingled partnerships (alternative investments) and comminger has derivative instruments separate from any that may be included in the Plan's investments in limited partnerships (alternative investments) and commingled funds.